antoniormrzz/angular-lazyscripts/README.md

 ## Info

 this library was tested with `angular-cli 7.3.8` and `node 10`, I didn't use observables to avoid rxjs import problems.
-I think you should be fine in 4+ versions of angular, but if something starts acting up and you get errors, feel free to email me.
+I think you should be fine in 6+ versions of angular, but if something starts acting up and you get errors, feel free to email me. if you actually test it on lower versions and it works, please do inform me.

 **there is a 15 seconds timeout after which the component will not be added to the page. there won't be any errors. you are responsible with the file you choose.**